Abdulla Jasem Almansoori

 Professional Experience

-• I started national service 6 months before PhD (Feb 2021) and finished after my first year (June 2022).
-I finished military boot camp in Manama Camp, Fujairah, and then got recruited by Dubai Police as a part of the Expo 2020 batch.
+Feb 2021 - Jun 2022: Started national service 6 months before PhD and finished after my first year.
+I finished military boot camp, and then got recruited by Dubai Police as a part of the Expo 2020 batch.
 I received airport security training in Dubai International Airport (DXB), worked at Expo 2020 as a vehicle inspector (from dusty trucks to shiny rolls royces), and then worked as a security guard again in Al Maktoum International Airport (DWC).
 It had been a great, diverse, mind-opening, humbling experience overall with a slightly hectic shift schedule and long commutes balanced with PhD studies on the side.

 Hobbies